-As can be seen, finite deterrence originally was based on French and U.S. Navy assumptions that turned out to be wrong.
+Finite deterrence, then, was based on French and U.S. Navy assumptions that turned out to be wrong.
 The French nuclear force during the Cold War may have only made Russia more likely to aim its nuclear weapons at France, not less, and the U.S. Navy's assumption that it should aim at a few cities, since its missiles would not be able to hit anything else, was mistaken.
 Neither of these facts, however, killed the idea of finite deterrence.

-Today, one can find arguments that to reduce our nuclear weapons further we need to limit our targeting to only a few "high value" targets-cities.
-And if we did this, it's argued, we wouldn't need so many nuclear weapons.
-This line of reasoning is a favorite of the arms control community.35 The problem with this thinking, though, is if you had a choice, would you ever
+Today, one can find arguments that to reduce our nuclear weapon arsenals further we need to limit our targeting to only a few "high value" targets-cities.
+If we did this, it's argued, we wouldn't need so many nuclear weapons.
+This line of reasoning is a favorite of the arms control community.35 The problem with this thinking, though, is if you had a choice, would you ever want to kill innocents?
+If not, how much sense does it make to design a force and policies to do so?